bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Light.md

 SELECT name FROM sqlite_master WHERE type = 'table
 ```

-Is a way to go.
+Upper command is a way to go.
 I just need to tailor it for my needs.
 Based on what I learned so far I create below query:

 ```
 ' unioN Select name FROM sqlite_master WHERE type='table